Shakthi Thirumagan

 Shakthi Thirumagan is a 2025 Indian Tamil-language political action thriller film written and directed by Arun Prabu, starring Vijay Antony in the lead role, alongside Sunil Kripalani, Trupthi Ravindra, Krish Hassan, Vagai Chandrasekhar, Cell Murugan and others in supporting roles.
 The film is scored and produced by Antony himself under his Vijay Antony Film Corporation banner.

-Shakthi Thirumagan was released in theatres on 19 September 2025 and opened to positive reviews from critics and audiences.
+Shakthi Thirumagan was released in theatres on 19 September 2025.

 Plot

 In 1989, an influential government lobby agent Abhyankkar Srinivasa Swamy pressures authorities to cover up the rape and murder of a tribal woman due to his ties with the perpetrators, and her baby, Kittu is abandoned near a garbage dump.
 Currently, Kittu is a lobby agent and mediator with the Tamil Nadu government, who leverages his connections to oust a TNHRCE Minister from his post after the Minister's PA accepts a bribe of from a man for a job transfer.
 Kittu uses the money earned from such dealings to help those in need.
 Abhyankkar is now an international lobby agent, under whom Kittu is working.
-Abhyankkar's sister's husband, Rajagopal is a school principal and pedophile, who was responsible for a colleague's child's death and had used his influence to conceal the child's death as a suicide.
+Abhyankkar's sister's husband, Rajagopal is a school principal and paedophile, who was responsible for a colleague's child's death and had used his influence to conceal the child's death as a suicide.
 Seeking revenge, Kittu bails out a young convict and has Rajagopal killed.
 Kittu meets Vembu, a social activist, and falls in love with her, and they soon get married.

 Central Minister Latha's nephew and PA, Venkatamoorthy, approaches Kittu for help in acquiring Latha's 300-crore land and an 800-crore Japan project on that land, since Venkatamoorthy is constantly humiliated by Latha.
-Kittu strategizes and travels to Thanjavur to instigate the local MLA Sudharsanam against the project.
+Kittu strategises and travels to Thanjavur to instigate the local MLA Sudharsanam against the project.
 Sudharsanam files a case citing environmental hazards, which earns him the ire of his party superiors.
 Kittu manipulates Venkatamoorthy into murdering Sudharsanam with the help of Sudharsanam's aide, Kathir.
 A panicked Latha seeks Abhyankkar's help, who advises Latha to transfer the land to Venkatamoorthy, as planned by Kittu, since Latha trusts only him.
 Latha becomes suspicious of the events unfolding around her, particularly Sudharsanam's murder and the forced transfer of her land.
 Following Abhyankkar's advice, Latha halts the Japan project to salvage her political image, causing the land value to plummet.
 As a result, Kittu is forced to refund his fees to Venkatamoorthy.